typeworld/typeworld/documentation.md

 * Implement *Collections*.
 Like playlists in a music app, users can arrange arbitrary fonts into collections.
 The collections can also be shared with other Type.World users
 * When trial fonts expire while the computer is offline, the uninstallation calls won't reach the server and need to be recorded for later sending.
 * Unpixelated appearance on hi-resolution Windows screens.
 The awkward app appearance on hi-resolution Windows screens stems from a limitation in `wx`, a cross-platform Python GUI framework that the Type.World App uses.
 The limitation is expected to be lifted in `wx`’s upcoming 4.1 release and thus Type.World is expected to look crisp on hi-resolution screens.
 Sadly, the timeline for that `wx` update is not known.
 But it’s sure to happen, as `wx` is a very popular and actively developed framework.
-* Email verification after account creation
-* Look over client’s Pub/Sub implementation.
-For instance, topics for subscriptions may not yet exist, so when they exist later, the client needs to try to subscribe again
 * Decide on whether incoming font asset lists may contain mixed successfull/erroneous results for only successful.
 In latter case, first check all incoming assets for errors before proceeding with the installation.
 Further, when an incoming asset list contains both successful as well as erroneous data, abort installation, and then send uninstallation requests back to server, so that recorded installation from just now can be removed again.
 * After linking a user account to the app, the existing subscriptions aren’t uploaded/synched